Dschorim/esp32-keyboard/README.md

 # esp32-keyboard
-keyboard firmware for the esp32-s3
+This is an experimental keyboard firmware for the ESP32-S3.

+Whilst the ESP32-S2 also comes with native usb support, this firmware is specifically designed for the ESP32-S3 and might or might not work with the ESP32-S2.

+The usb support is based on the [`tinyusb`](https://github.com/hathach/tinyusb) library.